JohnnyUrosevic/TrainingMode-CommunityEdition/DEVELOPMENT.md

     Feel free to put a comment there indicating the source!
 - If you want to make a new event (tricky, but super flexible):
     - Add a file and header to the `src/`.
+    - Add the `EventDesc` and `EventMatchData` structs to `events.c` and add a reference to them in the `General_Events`, `Minigames_Events`, or `Spacie_Events` array.
+    - Implement the `Event_Init`, `Event_Update`, `Event_Think` methods and `Event_Menu` pointer in your c file.
-    - Add the required compilation steps in `Makefile` and `build_windows.bat`.
+    - Add the required compilation steps in `build.sh`.
 Follow the same structure as the other events.
-Be sure to use the evFunction mode.
 You can skip the dat copy if you don't have any models attached to the event (you won't), like the powershield event.
-    - Add the `EventDesc` and `EventMatchData` structs to `events.c` and add a reference to them in the `General_Events`, `Minigames_Events`, or `Spacie_Events` array.
-    - Implement the `Event_Init`, `Event_Update`, `Event_Think` methods and `Event_Menu` pointer in your c file.
-Poke around the other events to figure out how the data flows.
+Poke around the other events to figure out how to implement these.
+The powershield event is the simplest and easiest to learn from.
 - If you want to create a new OSD (hard):
     - You will need to know a lot of Power PC asm.
     - You will need to find the function that does the processing of the value you want to measure (reach out to me if you're not sure how to find this).